ndd99/academic-regalia-loan-app/Documentation/Development.md

 * cd into ./docker
 * run `docker-compose up -d`
 * The initial build may take some time.
-* Once it is done, cd into the parent directory and then cd into ./html/
+* Once it is done, cd into the root directory
-* Once in ./html/ run `composer install`
+* Once in the root directory run `composer install`

 ## Access Application
 * You can access the application from `localhost:80`.